Byhalf/shogi-kifu/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## License

+* SVG files in the  directory are created by Hari Seldon and modified by orangain, licensed under [Creative Commons Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
+* Source code is licensed under MIT License.
+See `LICENSE`.